JakBul/ForKids/README.md

 I intentionally used CSS styling to make interaction with this web application handy, for example with text styling, shadow and hovering effects on buttons, product design and checkout page.

 Last but not least, I worked on responsiveness to allow users to use the webpage on different devices without any additional errors.
+Creating something responsive is integral to the design.

 I felt that all mentioned above helps to provide the best User Experience and highlight the purpose of this project.